Violetquats/indexList/README.md

         try:
             print("Hello!")
             print("Choose one of the following options.
+Type numbers ONLY!") choice = input("""
+1. Add to list,
-Type numbers ONLY!") choice = input("1.
-Add to list, 2.
-Return the value at an index position, 3.
-Random choice, 4.
-Exit the program  ") if choice == "1":
+2. Add a lot of numbers to your list,
+3. Return the value at an index position,
+4. Print contents of list
+5. Random choice,
+6. Linear search,
+7. Exit the program  """)
+            if choice == "1":
                 addToList()
             elif choice == "2":
+                addManyItems()
+            elif choice == "3":
                 indexValues()
+            elif choice == "4":
+                print(myList)
-            elif choice == "3":
+            elif choice == "5":
                 randomSearch()
+            elif choice == "6":
+                linearSearch()
             else:
                 break
         except: